vbsw/glut/README.md

-# ggu
+# glut

 ## Abstract
-This is a binding from the programming language Go to GLUT.
+GLUT binding for the programming language Go.
 It works on linux.

 ## Installation